CodeVA-Curriculum/twine-trail-guide/src/routes/locations/linking-with-variables.md

 ```
 :::

-I've created three variables in this passage: `kitchen`, `living_room`, and `bedroom`.
+I've created six variables in this passage:

+* `kitchen`: A variable to store the name of the passage to send the reader to from the kitchen
+* `kitchen_choice`: The text that the reader should click to follow the `kitchen` link
+* `living_room`: A variable to store the name of the passage to send the reader to from the living room
+* `living_room_choice`: The text that the reader should click to follow the `living_room` link
+* `bedroom`: A variable to store the name of the passage to send the reader to from the bedroom
+* `bedroom_choice`: The text that the reader should click to follow the `bedroom` link

 They are all `string` variables, meaning they store text (as opposed to a number).
-They look sort of like links--that's intentional.

 ## Using Variables as Links